 Hazel got trapped in a broken down lift with Russ Abbott and his very pregnant wife…

-A lovely genuine couple who have been together for 35 years.
+A lovely genuine couple who have been together for over 35 years.
 They love all animals, especially dogs and enjoy nothing more than getting out and about in the great outdoors with their Lab – Ollie and any guest doggies that stay with them.
 They used to have another gorgeous Lab called Bryn, who sadly passed away in 2017 aged 15 years.
 Julie and Terry love their regular doggy guests and miss them a lot when they go home, so they decided to hang a large frame on the wall containing snapshots of all their doggy guests on holiday with them.